Open-Transactions/protocol-docs/spec/SectionFormat.md

 The ASCII-Armored section writes an end marker and requires (part) of an end marker.

-Suggestion: In order to simplify the specification, always require section end markers.
+Suggestion: In order to simplify the format, always require section end markers.